leahgaeta/Materials-Final-Project/README.md

 # Materials-Final-Project
-Final project for mechanics of materials class
+Final project for mechanics of materials class.

+Task is to build a reinforcement system for a water holding tank, while minimizing costs and staying within the required parameters.

+Includes code (MATLAB Live Script), wide flange beam data, and the final report.